lindavy/Cmpe-283-Assignment4/README.md

 ## Conclusion
-Here are the rough number of exits that occurred between nested and shadow paging.
+Here are the rough number of key exits that occurred between nested and shadow paging.

 |Exit Type| Nested      |  > or < | Shadow     |
 | :---:  | :---:       |    :----:   |    :---:      |